yassun7010/snowman-py/docs/guide/query_builder/index.md

 Snowman provides a query builder that maintains the syntax of SQL.
-You can generate `INSERT` / `UPDATE` / `DELETE` / `TRUNCATE` queries, but it does not currently support complex query syntax like `SELECT`.
+You can generate `INSERT` / `UPDATE` / `DELETE` / `TRUNCATE` queries, but it does not currently official support complex query syntax like `SELECT`.

 !!! tip
     The query builder is based on simple rules.